juliegoz/juliegoz-site/docs/index.md

     -
       title: "CRYSTAL CREEK MOTEL AT FLYING V"
       date: "October - November, 2019"
-      text: "This original and innovative production features six auteur directors – led by Associate Artistic Director Lee Liebeskind – a stellar ensemble of actors, and a complement of Flying V’s finest designers, teaming together to tell twelve distinct stories set in the same motel room over the course of a year."
+      text: "This original and innovative production features six auteur directors, a stellar ensemble of actors, and a complement of Flying V’s finest designers, teaming together to tell twelve distinct stories set in the same motel room over the course of a year."
       image_url: "assets/images/news_carousel/IMG_0286_JPG.jpg"
     -
       title: "CAT IN THE HAT AT ADVENTURE THEATRE"